 The best-nosed breeds

-The beagle is also an excellent sniffer, with the same number of olfactory receptors as a German Shepherd (around 225 million of them).
-This dog is often used in airports to sniff out contraband, and is also popular with hunters.
+One of the best smelling dogs is the beagle is also an excellent sniffer, with the same number of olfactory receptors as a German Shepherd (around 225 million of them).
+These scent dogs are often used in airports to sniff out contraband and are also popular with hunters.

-The German Shepherd is a versatile dog as it is, even aside from their super-nose.
+When deciding on what dog has the best nose, you cannot leave out the German Shepherd.
+The German Shepherd is a versatile dog as it is, even aside from its super-nose.
 This breed tends to sniff the air rather than stick to the ground, however.
 Since they’re so hard-working and trainable, the German Shepherd often finds use for its skills in law enforcement, military, and search and rescue.
 Other breeds worth mentioning as great sniffers are the Labrador retriever, the Belgian Malinois, the Coonhound, and different pointer breeds.

 The science of it all